grafana/grafana/docs/sources/configure-panels-visualizations/configure-thresholds/index.md

   - /docs/grafana/latest/panels/thresholds/
   - /docs/grafana/latest/configure-panels-visualizations/configure-thresholds/
 description: This section includes information about using thresholds in your visualizations.
-menuTitle: Configure visualization thresholds
+menuTitle: Configure thresholds
-title: Configure visualization thresholds
+title: Configure thresholds
 weight: 300
 ---

-# Configure visualization thresholds
+# Configure thresholds

 This section includes information about using thresholds in your visualizations.
 You'll learn about thresholds and their defaults, how to add or delete a threshold, and adding a threshold to a legacy panel.